Ivy League Acceptance Rates 2026: What You're Up Against

 It’s widely known that students who apply early action or early decision typically get accepted to Ivy League schools (and others, like Stanford and MIT) at significantly higher rates than regular decision applicants.

-For instance, whereas 17.0% of early decision applicants got into Dartmouth in 2024, only 3.84% of regular decision applicants were accepted.
-Both of these statistics tell a different story from Dartmouth’s 5.3% overall acceptance rate.
+For instance, whereas 16.5% of early decision applicants got into Brown this year (2026), only 3.94% of regular decision applicants were accepted.
+Both of these statistics tell a different story from Brown’s overall acceptance rate of 5.35%.

-However, the difference between the two types of acceptance rates has fallen in recent years at Harvard, where only 8.74% of early action applicants received an offer of admission.
-While that number is more encouraging than the mere 2.7% of regular decision applicants who got in, the difference is far less pronounced than in previous years (in 2020, Harvard’s early action and regular decision rates were 13.9% and 3.3%, respectively).
+However, this is not the case for every Ivy.
+The difference between the two types of acceptance rates has fallen in recent years at Harvard, where for the class of 2028 only 8.74% of early action applicants received an offer of admission.
+While that number is more encouraging than the mere 2.7% of regular decision applicants who got in that year, the difference is far less pronounced than in previous years (in 2020, Harvard’s early action and regular decision rates were 13.9% and 3.3%, respectively).

 Nevertheless, if your child knows that one of the Ivy League schools is their top choice, they should strongly consider applying early action or early decision to maximize their odds of getting in.
 Applying early demonstrates strong interest and is attractive to schools who want to protect their yield rate.